- Pension basics

 Where appropriate, we will enter into a written agreement with the recipient which commits them to appropriate safeguards in relation to the handling of your personal information.

-If we transfer information to our agents or advisers outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA.
+If we transfer information to our agents or advisers outside of the UK or EEA, we will make sure that it is protected in the same way as if it was being used in the UK or EEA.
 We’ll use one of these safeguards:

 We will retain your personal data for as long as you are a member of the Scheme or you or your beneficiaries are in receipt of benefits from the Scheme.
 We may continue to hold and process your personal data after your death, to the extent that is necessary to do so in order to administer benefits payable to your spouse, dependants or other beneficiaries.
 We may also retain your personal data after you or your beneficiaries have ceased to be entitled to benefits from the Scheme for as long as is necessary for us to fulfil the purposes for which we collected it, including satisfying any legal, accounting or reporting requirements.
 We review the personal data held in relation to the Scheme on a regular basis and if we conclude that certain personal data is no longer needed, that personal data will generally be destroyed.